ITR Filing Deadline Missed?

 No capital gain or loss arises in this case.
 Depreciation continues on the remaining block value.

-Capital Gain Calculation for Complete Block of Asset Transfer
+How to Calculate Capital Gain on Depreciable Assets for Complete Block of Asset Transfer

 Calculating capital gain when all assets within a block are transferred falls under Section 50 of the Income Tax Act of 1961, but there are specific rules: